fullstack-development/developers-roadmap/frontend/junior-1/css.md

 * What is `media-query`?
 * What is the difference between responsive, adaptive, and liquid layout?
 * What types of selectors are there (by element, by class, etc.)?
 * How does selector precedence work?
-What are the four selector combinators?
+Name four possible selector combinations.
 * What does the following rule do: `* { box-sizing: border-box; }`?
 What is it for?

 ### Resources